Nishant127/youtube-api/README.md

 ### 👨‍💻 Project Setup:

 - Clone this repository
+- Setup the .env file.
 - Enter the shell by typing `$ docker build .`
-- Build the docker compose `$ docker -compose build`
+- Build the docker compose `$ docker-compose build`
 - Run the `$ docker-compose up` command to start the service.
 - And then run migrations `$ docker-compose exec web python manage.py migrate`
 - Also create the super user `$ docker-compose exec web python manage.py createsuperuser`